1. Launch Microsoft SQL Server Management Studio (SSMS).

 Getting SQL Server Database Size with T-SQL Queries Can Be Cumbersome

-Nowadays, databases are used almost everywhere: Business divisions, application development teams and even webmasters use databases to store dynamically changing information.
-One of the most common database management systems (DBMSs) is Microsoft SQL Server.
+Nowadays, databases are used almost everywhere: Business divisions, application development teams, and even webmasters use databases to store dynamically changing information.
+Microsoft SQL Server is one of the most common database management systems (DBMSs).

-SQL database administrators often need to estimate how large a database is.
+SQL database administrators often need to check the database size in the SQL server.
 For example, if a database is too large for the enterprise, it might need to be normalized; if the size is less than expected, you might be able to denormalize the database to improve query performance.
-In general, massive databases require strong hardware, or at least a lot of space, so it is normal to see file size be restricted.
-It’s particular important to monitor the size of test and development databases, since the log files can be even bigger than the database files, and the resulting volume of data can trigger significant problems.
+Massive databases require robust hardware or at least a lot of space, so it is expected to see file size to be restricted.
+It’s essential to monitor the size of test and development databases since the logfiles can be even bigger than the database files, and the resulting volume of data can trigger significant problems.

-If you need to check a single database, you can quickly find the SQL Server database sizein SQL Server Management Studio (SSMS): Right-click the database and then click Reports -> Standard Reports -> Disk Usage.
-Alternatively, you can use stored procedures like exec sp_spaceused to get database size.
-However, both of these methods will show you the size of only a single database.
-To process all databases on SQL Server, you have to use T-SQL queries, which are complex and require more extensive scripting skills.
+If you need to check a single database size in SQL Server, you can quickly find the SQL Server database size in SQL Server Management Studio (SSMS): Right-click the database and then click Reports -> Standard Reports -> Disk Usage.
+Alternatively, you can use stored procedures like exec sp_spaceused to get all databases’ sizes or run the view sys.database_files to see the database size for which the view is stored.
+However, both methods will show you the size of only a single database.
+To process all databases on SQL Server, you must use complex T-SQL queries, which require more extensive scripting skills.

-Using Netwrix Auditor for SQL Server, you can get database size in a few clicks, along with other key details like database state, location and last full backup data.
-Moreover, Netwrix Auditor provides invaluable actionable intelligence about your Microsoft SQL Server, including who has access to what, who’s logging in and what critical changes are being made.
-As a result, you can easily conduct regular SQL Server auditing to mitigate the risk of a data breach, spot privilege abuse, prove IT compliance and maintain high database availability.
+Using Netwrix Auditor for SQL Server, you can get database size in a few clicks, along with other key details like database state, location, and last complete backup data.
+Moreover, Netwrix Auditor provides invaluable actionable intelligence about your Microsoft SQL Server, including who has access to what, who’s logging in, and what critical changes are being made.
+As a result, you can efficiently conduct regular SQL Server auditing to mitigate the risk of a data breach, spot privilege abuse, prove IT compliance, and maintain high database availability.